Catharina Questiers: Collaborations

 During the 17th century, it was quite common for poets to create works together, going back and forth in friendly, poetic responses of one topic or another.
 Between November 1662 and January 1663, Catherina, and her childhood friend, Cornelia van der Veer, wrote a series of poems together, that was published in 1665.
 It was called the Battle for the Laurels between Catherina Questiers and Cornelia van der Veer.
 It included ten poems in which the two attempted to battle to see who was more deserving of the poet's laurel wreath, which was a classical tribute to eminent poets.
 In the spirit of good-nature, the battle was deemed a tie.
 In total, Catherina contributed 31 poems, while Cornelia contributed 51.
 There were also other poems written by friends that they included in the book, bringing it to a lengthy 375 page, limited edition.

 Marriage

 The Battle for Laurels was Catherina's final publication.
 Her career ended when she wed on April 19, 1664, in Amsterdam Leiden, to a merchant, named Johan Cough (1627-1673).
 Although they never had any children, the two remained married until her death in 1669, five years later.

 Death

 Catarina died of natural causes on February 1, 1669.
-Enscripted on her grave, Vondel wrote, “The envy of the tombstone covers the beauty of Questier. / That spirit, even cleaner, lives in wood and white paper. / In earth and heaven rose to give her a big quarrel. / All went.
-Heaven won the soul, the cleanest part (Nozeman).”
+Enscripted on her grave, Vondel wrote, “The envy of the tombstone covers the beauty of Questier. / The spirit, more beautiful still, lives in wood and white paper. / In earth and heaven rose for her a large brawl. / All pulled.
+Heaven won the soul, the most beautiful part.